School of Nursing Policies and Procedures

 Equipment, literature, audiovisual, and practice materials may be used in the Learning Lab, and many of these items may be checked out for use in other areas.
 Items to be checked out should be reserved in advance with the staff.
 The borrower is responsible for items on loan.
 The Learning Lab staff should be consulted for instructions on use, and they should be made aware of equipment not operating properly.
 Extra books and other nonessential items should be stored before the student enters the Lab.
 Lockers are available in the laboratory area.
 If equipment or supplies are damaged or lost the student is responsible for replacement cost.

-The Online Student Center via The Portal is a one stop center to provide services and information to assist students in achieving their academic goals.
-The Student Center allows students to review policies, procedures, and graduate handbooks, enroll in classes, view their bill, check financial aid status, make payments, view their holds, change address, enrollment verification and more all from a single anchor page.
+My Student Center is a one stop center to provide services and information to assist students in achieving their academic goals.
+My Student Center allows students to review policies, procedures, and student handbooks, enroll in classes, view their bill, check financial aid status, make payments, view their holds, change address, enrollment verification and more all from a single anchor page.

 Non-degree/Special Student Status